 The event proved to be a very convivial occasion, with many players debuting their new centurions’ club tie - now we had a dinner to wear it at, it finally made sense to have one.
-Terrines were consumed, steaks polished off, Eton messes cleared, and Simon Cooper and Tom Anns stoically worked their way through their litres of house red without too much incident.
+Terrines were consumed, steaks polished off, Eton Messes cleared away, and Simon Cooper and Tom Anns stoically worked their way through their litres of house red without too much incident.
 By the end of the evening, the consensus was that it had been a great success, and something worth making into a regular event.

 Replete, sated and with our fondness for the great institution of Cambridge South renewed after an evening of nostalgic reminiscences, we tottered off into the warm September evening.

 Now that we had a club dinner at the start of the season and at the end of the season, there seemed an obvious space still to be filled.
 Never one to let an opportunity go to waste, the mid-season void was filled by Neil with another new occasion: the President’s Dinner, this time for members past and present who had served the club as captains or officers.